Robert Tigerstedt: Helsinki

 In 1901 Tigerstedt left Stockholm to take up the chair in Physiology at Helsinki University following the retirement of Hällstén.
 At this time Finland was not an independent state and Tigerstedt may have had nationalistic motives in returning; certainly the return of such a prestigious scientist was hailed in Finland.
 In Helsinki Tigerstedt continued his work as a physiologist, educator, author and remained active in social reform.
 From 1916–1919 he was Dean of the Faculty of Medicine at Helsinki.
-In 1918 Finland achieved independence from Russia and Tigerstedt retired from the University in 1919, although he continued to lecture.
-Tigerstedt's work on nutrition may have been used to inform rationing during the war shortages, and after the Finnish civil war he was appointed chief physician for the Ekenäs prison camp.
-He and his son Carl wrote critical reports on conditions in the prison camps; in one in August 1918 Tigerstedt noted that 'between 6 July and 31 July 1918, the number of detainees that were held in the camp at Tammerfors and the adjacent prison varied between 6,027 and 8,597.
+In 1918 Finland achieved independence from Russia and Tigerstedt retired from the university in 1919, although he continued to lecture.
+Tigerstedt's work on nutrition may have been used to inform rationing during the war shortages, and after the Finnish Civil War he was appointed chief physician for the Ekenäs prison camp.
+He and his son Carl wrote critical reports on conditions in the prison camps; in one in August 1918 Tigerstedt noted that 'between 6 July and 31 July 1918, the number of detainees that were held in the camp at Tampere and the adjacent prison varied between 6,027 and 8,597.
 2,347 prisoners died in these twenty-six days and the weekly mortality-rate among detainees was as high as 407 per thousand.'
 This report was leaked and published in various national and international newspapers to the embarrassment of the government.
 Tigerstedt also served as chairman of the committee for assistance to Finnish children (1919–1921), and served on other national committees related to the Finnish army and air force.
 In his retirement Tigerstedt continued to write; his encyclopaedic Physiology of the Circulation was published shortly before his death from a heart attack in 1923.